The American Journal of Pathology

 Author Conduct.
 Authors should take special care that manuscripts submitted to the Journal are prepared in accordance with the Uniform Requirements for Manuscripts Submitted to Biomedical Journals (see http://www.icmje.org); in particular the ethical considerations regarding authorship, conflicts of interest, redundant publication, and treatment and confidentiality of research subjects should be carefully adhered to.
 Additionally, the Journal takes great care to secure the confidentiality and integrity of the peer-review process; it is considered a violation of this confidentiality for authors to identify or attempt to communicate directly with peer reviewers or Associate Editors regarding their manuscript.
 All editorial communications should be directed through the Editorial Office at email@example.com.
 The Editors will consider any deliberate ethical violation in either the reported research or the manuscript preparation and review to be actionable misconduct, the potential results of which may be manuscript rejection or public article retraction, reporting of conduct to the authors' governing institutions, and/or the denial to consider any future submissions to the Journal.
 Willful misconduct does not include incidents of honest misjudgment or inadvertent error.
 Detailed information regarding possible misconduct can be found in the Journal Scientific Integrity Policy at http://ajp.amjpathol.org/content/integrity.Manuscript Submission.
 Manuscripts should be submitted online via the Rapid Review system (http://www.rapidreview.com/ASIP2/CALogon.jsp).
 Detailed instructions on preparing and submitting files can be found on the author submission website at the above URL.
 Authors having difficulty submitting files online should complete the online submission form on Rapid Review to receive the assigned manuscript number.
 With the manuscript number clearly noted, electronic files (manuscript text, figures, tables, and supplemental data) should be emailed to the Editorial Office at firstname.lastname@example.org or sent on disk by mail to: The American Journal of Pathology, 9650 Rockville Pike, Bethesda, Maryland, USA 20814-3993.
 The cover letter must state any conflicts of interest (both financial and personal), affirm that the manuscript has not been published previously and is not being considered concurrently by another publication, and affirm that all authors and acknowledged contributors have read and approved the manuscript.
 Submissions will be ineligible for review if previously published in any form (print or online) other than as an abstract.
 This includes any public posting of raw manuscripts or pre-reviewed material.

 A non-refundable manuscript processing fee of US$50 is required with submission.
 This fee should be paid electronically at the time of submission.
-Beginning January 1, 2014, corresponding authors of submitted manuscripts who are current, dues-paying Regular members of ASIP at the time of submission will receive free submission (see http://www.asip.org/apply/categories.cfm for ASIP membership information).
+Corresponding authors of submitted manuscripts who are current, dues-paying Regular or Next-Century Members of ASIP at the time of submission will receive free submission (see http://www.asip.org/apply/categories.cfm for ASIP membership information).
 Manuscripts arising from research in developing countries may be eligible for waiver of the submission fee only if all authors are located in a qualifying country (waiver must be applied for at time of submission; for a list of eligible countries, see Group A and Group B countries at http://www.who.int/hinari/eligibility/en).
 Otherwise, manuscript submission fees will not be waived.Manuscript Preparation.
 Manuscripts should be prepared in the style of the Journal and in accordance with The Uniform Requirements for Manuscripts Submitted to Biomedical Journals (see http://www.icmje.org).
 The preferred file format for text is MS Word.
 Standard abbreviations can be found in the CSE Style Manual: Scientific Style and Format (8th ed., 2014).
 All pages of the manuscript should be double-spaced and numbered (including references, tables and figure legends); line numbers should also be included to assist reviewers in making comments.
 Other formatting specifications (eg, font size and type, margin settings, etc) are left to the authors' discretion, as papers accepted for publication will be reformatted according to the print specifications of the Journal.
 Manuscripts not prepared in accordance with the submission guidelines detailed below may be returned to the authors.
 Authors are encouraged to include a list of nonstandard abbreviations to aid reviewers; however, the Journal does not publish abbreviations or keywords as part of the final article.
 In addition, authors should be ready to comply with Editors' requests for copies of any similar works in preparation, copies of cited manuscripts that are submitted or in press, and/or supporting manuscript data (eg, data not shown but summarized in the manuscript) that may aid the review process.
+The Editorial Office screens content for high similarities between accepted manuscript text and previously published content (PubMed-indexed and online-only material) by using the online plagiarism detection tool iThenticate (http://www.ithenticate.com/about).

 Text.
 The remaining sections of the text, which should include Introduction, Materials and Methods, Results, Discussion, and Acknowledgments (in this order), need not begin on new pages.
 Commonly-abbreviated terms should be spelled out in their first occurrence and then may be referenced in abbreviation through the remainder of the manuscript.
 The Journal requires the use of official gene and protein symbols, to facilitate standardization of scientific communication.
 Consult the Human Genome Organisation Gene Nomenclature Committee website (http://www.genenames.org) for human gene names and symbols, the Mouse Genome Informatics Database (http://www.informatics.jax.org/mgihome/nomen) for mouse gene names and symbols, and UniProt (http://www.uniprot.org) for protein names and symbols.
 For a complete list of other approved nomenclature organizations (eg, bacteria, viruses), please contact the Editorial Office.For Materials and Methods, authors should describe experimental and statistical methods in enough detail that other researchers can replicate results and evaluate claims.
 The Journal is a signatory of the NIH Principles and Guidelines for Reporting Preclinical Research (see http://www.nih.gov/about/reporting-preclinical-research.htm).
 Inclusion of method or reagent details as supplementary material is not acceptable.
 In addition, linking to protocols online is not permissible as there is no guarantee that the information will remain unchanged and accessible in perpetuity.
 The sequences of oligonucleotides, if not previously published, should be provided.
 Novel DNA or protein sequences should be deposited to an appropriate database (eg, Genbank, EMBL, SWISS-PROT), with the accession numbers included in the manuscript.
 When providing supplier information for materials sources, company name and location (city and state, or city and country) should be provided.
 When describing reagents such as antibodies, cell lines, animal strains, bacteria, and viruses, authors should include the source, characteristics, dilutions, strain, species, sex, authentication, etc. as necessary for repetition of the experiments.
 Website references to company information are not permitted.
 All novel materials and the procedures to prepare them should be described in sufficient detail to allow their reproduction (eg, DNA constructs, analytical software).
 Materials that are approved for investigational-use only should be clearly indicated.